mvolkmann/blog/src/flutter.md

 Hamilton Musical, iRobot, New York Times, Phillips Hue, Realtor.com, Supabase, Tonal, and Toyota.

+## Terminology

+The software used to test an app on a specific kind of device without using a real device goes by different names.
+For Android devices this is referred to as an "emulator".
+For iOS devices this is referred to as a "simulator".
+This document refers to both as a simulator.

 ## Setup

 - Install the Flutter SDK.